barrio/barrio.github.io/index.md

 ## 1. Get your tools

+- pipenv
+- pytest, pytest-cov

 Maintaining a clean python environment has been a source of frustration in the past, so we're using `pipenv`, the latest approach managing dependencies more easily.
+Pytest is just as modular as Flask with it's powerful fixture system and it is using Python's `assert`-statement, the most pythonic way of testing ever (IMHO).
+In TDD we surely want test coverage, so we install the pytest-cov plugin too.

 ```shell
 pip install pipenv --user